 Name Age Position(s) Michael T. Heffernan, R.Ph.
-51 Chairman, President and Chief Executive Officer Paul Brannelly 43 Executive Vice President and Chief Financial Officer Barry S. Duke 56 Executive Vice President and Chief Commercial Officer
+52 Chairman, President and Chief Executive Officer Paul Brannelly 44 Executive Vice President and Chief Financial Officer Barry S. Duke 58 Executive Vice President and Chief Commercial Officer Alison B. Fleming 42 Chief Technology Officer

-Paul Brannely, Executive Vice President and Chief Financial Officer.
+Paul Brannelly, Executive Vice President and Chief Financial Officer.
 Mr. Brannelly has served as our Executive Vice President and Chief Financial Officer since February 2015.
-Prior to joining us, Mr. Brannelly served as Senior Vice President, Finance and Administration, and Treasurer of Karyopharm Therapeutics Inc. (NASDAQ: KPTI) ("Karyopharm") from June 2013 to August 2014.
+Prior to joining us, Mr. Brannelly served as Senior Vice President, Finance and Administration, and Treasurer of Karyopharm Therapeutics Inc. (NASDAQ: KPTI) from June 2013 to August 2014.
 From August 2014 to November 2014, Mr. Brannelly served as a consultant to Karyopharm.
-Prior to joining Karyopharm, Mr. Brannelly served as Vice President, Finance, Treasurer and Secretary at Verastem, Inc. (NASDAQ: VSTM) ("Verastem") from August 2010 to May 2013.
-From January 2010 to September 2011, Mr. Brannelly held the position of Chief Financial Officer at the Longwood Fund, a venture capital firm aimed at investing in, managing and building healthcare companies, where he set up the financial and operational infrastructure following the closing of its first fund and eventually served as Vice President, Finance at Sirtris Pharmaceuticals, Inc. ("Sirtris"), a biopharmaceutical company which GlaxoSmithKline plc purchased for \$720 million in 2008, where he managed the S-1 preparation and due diligence process for Sirtris' initial public offering and managed the company's transition to being a public company.
-Mr. Brannelly started his biopharmaceutical career at Dyax Corporation from September 1999 to May 2002, and subsequently moved on to positions of increasing responsibility at CombinatoRx Inc. from May 2002 to November 2005, most recently as Vice President, Finance and Treasurer, where he led Zalicus through the initial public offering process.
+Prior to joining Karyopharm, Mr. Brannelly served as Vice President, Finance, Treasurer and Secretary at Verastem, Inc. (NASDAQ: VSTM) from August 2010 to May 2013.
+From January 2010 to September 2011, Mr. Brannelly held the position of Chief Financial Officer at the Longwood Fund, a venture capital firm aimed at investing in, managing and building healthcare companies, where he set up the financial and operational infrastructure following the closing of its first fund and eventually served as Chief Financial Officer of its two startup companies, Verastem and OvaScience, Inc. (NASDAQ: OVAS).
+From November 2005 to September 2009, he served as Vice President, Finance at Sirtris Pharmaceuticals, Inc., a biopharmaceutical company which GlaxoSmithKline plc purchased for \$720 million in 2008, where he managed the S-1 preparation and due diligence process for Sirtris' initial public offering and managed the company's transition to being a public company.
+Mr. Brannelly started his biopharmaceutical career at Dyax Corporation from September 1999 to May 2002, and subsequently moved on to positions of increasing responsibility at CombinatoRx Inc. from May 2002 to November 2005, including as Vice President, Finance and Treasurer, where he led the initial public offering process.
 Mr. Brannelly graduated from the University of Massachusetts at Amherst with a B.B.A. in Accounting in 1995.

 Barry S. Duke, Executive Vice President and Chief Commercial Officer.
-Mr. Duke has served as our Executive Vice President and Chief Commercial Officer since March 2015.
-Prior to joining us, Mr. Duke was Vice President of Sales and Marketing-U.S. Biosurgery at Sanofi, Inc. (formerly Genzyme Corporation) ("Sanofi") from October 2011 to September 2014.
+Mr. Duke was Vice President of Sales and Marketing - U.S. Biosurgery at Sanofi, Inc. (formerly Genzyme Corporation) from October 2011 to September 2014.
 From September 2014 to March 2015, Mr. Duke served as a sales and marketing consultant in the biopharmaceutical industry.
-Mr. Duke joined Sanofi in March 2005 as an area sales director and was promoted to Vice President of Sales-U.S. Biosurgery.
-Prior to Sanofi, Mr. Duke was Senior Director of National Sales at Enzon Pharmaceuticals, Inc. (NASDAQ: ENZN) ("Enzon") from November 2002 to March 2005.
+Mr. Duke joined Sanofi in March 2005 as an area sales director and was promoted to Vice President of Sales - U.S. Biosurgery in November 2007, a position he held until September 2011, when he was promoted to Vice President of Sales and Marketing - U.S. Biosurgery.
+Prior to Sanofi, Mr. Duke was Senior Director of National Sales at Enzon Pharmaceuticals, Inc. (NASDAQ: ENZN) from November 2002 to March 2005.
 Prior to Enzon, Mr. Duke was Regional Sales Director at Élan Corporation, plc (now known as Élan Corporation Ltd) from March 2001 to November 2002.
-Over the course of his career, Mr. Duke has also held various sales positions at The Liposome Company, Inc., Astra USA, Inc., Centocor, Inc. and The Upjohn Company.
-Mr. Duke graduated from University of Virginia with a B.A. in Biology in 1981.
+Over the course of his career, Mr. Duke has also held various sales positions at The Liposome Company, Inc., Astra USA, Inc., Centocor, Inc. and The Upjohn Company, Mr. Duke graduated from the University of Virginia with a B.A. in Biology in 1981.